aarron-lee/SimpleDeckyTDP/py_modules/devices/README.md

 Note that this requires the `acpi_call` module, if your distro doesn't have it pre-installed, it'll have to be manually installed.

+This also requires the v28 or newer bios.

 ### Setup Instructions:

 1. `sudo modprobe acpi_call`, if this errors out, you need to install `acpi_call`